10 Deadly Household Items You’ve Probably Used Today

 6 Dryer Lint

 The US Consumer Product Safety Commission reports that more than 15,000 fires start each year from clothes dryers.
 Debris collected, such as lint, can accumulate in the vent and reduce airflow.
 This prevents the dryer exhaust gases from expelling and initiates a fire.

 Have your clothes ever still been damp after one complete cycle in the dryer?
-Glen Mayfield, dryer technician, says this is the first sign that your dryer vent could be hazardous and lead to a fire.
+Glen Mayfield, a dryer technician, says this is the first sign that your dryer vent could be clogged, a hazardous situation that may lead to a fire.

 5 Lead Paint